Ethiopia's government announce ceasefire as Tigrayan troops retake region's capital - KESQ

 Less than a week into the offensive by Tigrayan forces, the Ethiopian military had withdrawn from the capital, a UN official told CNN on Monday.
 The official spoke on the condition of anonymity due to fear of reprisal from the Ethiopian government.

-The news was greeted with cheers in Mekelle, and CNN journalists witnessed as people poured onto the streets in celebration, despite calls for them to stay indoors.
+The news was greeted with cheers in Mekelle, and CNN journalists spoke with residents who witnessed as people poured onto the streets in celebration, despite calls for them to stay indoors.
 Fireworks could also be heard as celebrations carried on into the night.

 A spokesman for the regional government of Tigray, Getachew Reda, said Monday that its forces had “broken the backbone of the Ethiopian army” after fighting nine divisions to take the capital.

-Note: This story has been corrected to clarify which international organizations were raided by Ethiopian forces on Monday.